-aring Instruction or Activities Always thank teachers for feedback and answers to questions.
+Dΰ iring instruction or Activities Always thank teachers for feedback and answers to questions.
 This will encourage more feedback in the future.
 Teachers are often very busy dealing with many students at once.
 If you want detailed feedback, or have more than one question, try to schedule a time outside of class to discuss things with your teacher.
-When a teacher says something that sounds negative or critical, remember that all feedback can help you improve.
-The best way to react is to calmly ask a few questions about what to do next time.
+When a teacher says something that sounds negative or critical, remember that all feedback can help you improve The best way to react is to calmly ask a few questions about what to do next time.
 It might be best to wait a while after first receiving the feedback so that you have time to think and form good questions that will get a good response.

-W orking on Assignments or Independent Tasks The next time you are given instructions, verbal or written, for a large assignment, think carefully about what you are going to do.
+Working on Assignments or Independent Tasks

+The next time you are given instructions, verbal or written, for a large assignment, think carefully about what you are going to do.
 Write down your plans in point form if it helps.
 Then describe or show your plans to the teacher well before the assignment is due.
-Teachers always appreciate well-thought-out questions like this.
-Pr eparing for Tests or Presentations If a teacher is not providing the feedback you need, try to get it from a counselor, another teacher or your parents.
-Find out if any of your teachers make their classrooms available for studying before or after school.
-Or you may be able to use the school library.
-This will make a teacher available if any questions come up while you are working.
+The feedback you get will help with ideas and with getting the best grade possible.